latifyildirim/AWS-Projects/Roman-Numerals-Converter/README.md

 - Step 7: Deploy your application on AWS Cloud using AWS Cli to showcase your app within your team.

-## Notes

-- Customize the application by hard-coding your name for the `developer_name` variable within html templates.

 ## Resources

 - [Python Flask Framework](https://flask.palletsprojects.com/en/1.1.x/quickstart/)